-In order to hit our metric of a 4 hour battery life, we need to find a battery that will be able to supply 4 hours of power to our microprocessor and IMU, which are the components that that will be drawing the most current.
+We were originally aiming for a 4 hour battery life.
+We would need to find a battery that will be able to supply 4 hours of power to our microprocessor and IMU, which are the components that that will be drawing the most current.
 Equation (1) describes how our battery life t, current draw A, and battery capacity C are related to each other.
 N is the total number of components drawing current and A_i is the current component i is drawing.